 Maximum dimensions in the hold for parcels: 0.60m x 1.80 m x 1.20 m with a maximum weight of 30kg.

 All shipments will be loaded on the first available flight where there is available space and volume, within the limits of operational and commercial constraints and according to the order of priority.
 The customer must deliver the goods at least one hour before take-off.
 Air Caledonie will not provide the customer with a delivery deadline.

 Order of priority

-Goods such as medical products for chemists or clinics and fare 3 goods take priority over other goods for which the FIFO (first in, first out) rule applies.
+Goods such as medical products for chemists or clinics and priority freight fare goods take priority over other goods for which the FIFO (first in, first out) rule applies.

 The type of goods must be declared at check-in.
 In the event of a false declaration or the incidental discovery of dangerous or prohibited goods, the customer runs the risk of criminal prosecution.
 The goods will be immediately confiscated and a report will be sent to the Civil Aviation Directorate.

 Air Caledonie is not liable for the damage of or loss of goods for reasons that are imputable to Air Caledonie or in the case of a force majeure, faulty goods, a loader or customer packing error, packing or labeling and fire.

 Damage refund and carrier liability notice